ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 ### Extracting
 Extracting allows you to break down gear and equipment into Giun.
 This can be done at Jin-woo's Home at 103,106.

-The following Giun can be extracted from gear, dependant on the level:
+The following Giun can be extracted from gear, dependant on the level: <br>
 Faint Giun, Lesser Giun, Common Giun, Greater Giun, Pure Giun, Radiant Giun

 ### Enchanting